mrmxf/lmt-control-doc/src/a010-lmt-schema.md

 ::: {custom-style="smpte-caption"}

-Figure A-1 Highlighed & Numbered View of LMT Schema
+Figure A-1 View of the LMT Schema
 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::